harmtemolder/presentations/_includes/20191119-zen-en-de-kunst-van-het-motorreizen.md

 * ...
 Turkije,
 * Georgië,
 * Rusland,
-* Kazachstan,
+* Kazachstan...
-* en daarna niet meer.

-Ik heb liever spijt van de dingen die ik wel gedaan heb dan van de dingen die ik niet deed, ...
+Maar goed, terug naar mij: Ik heb liever spijt van de dingen die ik wel gedaan heb dan van de dingen die ik niet deed, wat iemand ooit heel mooi in het Engels verwoordde:
 ---

 template: quote-dark

 > “Twenty years from now you will be more disappointed by the things that you didn't do than by the ones you did do.”

-> .source[&mdash; not Mark Twain]

 ???

 ... dit dus.

-En met die wijsheid in mijn achterhoofd vertrok ik op de motor naar...
+Met die wijsheid in mijn achterhoofd vertrok ik op de motor naar...
 ---

 background-image: url({{ site.baseurl }}/images/eurazie.png)